bbobkins/r4850g2_arduino/README.md

     - Simplified implimentation and use

   ## Todo:
-    - Add rampdown as current reduces went batteries approach charge, a large load in that state can bog down the generator
+    - Add generator cooldawn mode
+    - Add parameter for how agressive the ramp up/down should be

   ## Requirements:
    - this has been tested with an Arduino Nano Only